erendn/outrun-js/README.md

 <img src="./readme-images/logo.gif" >
 </div>

 This project is an imitation of Sega's arcade racing game <a href="https://en.wikipedia.org/wiki/Out_Run">Out Run</a>.
-While some parts of the project are directly imitated from the original game, some parts do not exist in the original game.
+While some parts of the project are directly imitated from the original game, some parts are different.

 ## [Play](https://biarmic.github.io/outrun-js/)